autocore-ai/AutowareAuto/docs/usage/subsystems/behavior-planner.md

-Starting and testing the behavior planner {#test-behavior-planner}
+Starting and testing the behavior planner {#behavior-planner-howto}
 =======================================

 # How to start the stack